Normal TSH Levels: What’s Normal & Why?

 TSH levels by Age

-TSH levels with age
+TSH levels chart with age

 "National Health and Nutrition Examination Survey (NHANES III): Serum TSH, T4, and Thyroid Antibodies in the United States Population (1988 to 1994)" by Hollowell and others in The Journal of Clinical Endocrinology & Metabolism, Vol. 87(2) 1 February 2002, Pages 489–499.